wavefrontHQ/wavefront-spring-boot/README.md

 ## Prerequisites

-* Spring Boot 2.3 or above
+* Spring Boot 3.0 or above
-* Java 8 or above
+* Java 17 or above
-* Maven 3.3+ or Gradle 6.3 or later\
+* Maven 3.5+ or Gradle 7.5+\
-  See [System Requirements](https://docs.spring.io/spring-boot/docs/2.3.x/reference/html/getting-started.html#getting-started-system-requirements) in the Spring Boot documentation.
+  See [System Requirements](https://docs.spring.io/spring-boot/docs/3.0.x/reference/html/getting-started.html#getting-started.system-requirements) in the Spring Boot documentation.

-> Note: This starter reuses the [existing Wavefront support](https://docs.spring.io/spring-boot/docs/2.3.x/reference/html/production-ready-features.html#production-ready-metrics-export-wavefront) in Spring Boot and provides the Actuator (i.e., `spring-boot-starter-actuator`).
+> Note: This starter reuses the existing Wavefront support for [Metrics](https://docs.spring.io/spring-boot/docs/3.0.x/reference/html/actuator.html#actuator.metrics.export.wavefront) and [Tracing](https://docs.spring.io/spring-boot/docs/3.0.x/reference/html/actuator.html#actuator.micrometer-tracing) in Spring Boot and provides the Actuator (i.e., `spring-boot-starter-actuator`).

 ## Getting Started

 The easiest way to get started is to create a new project on [start.spring.io](https://start.spring.io).
-Select Spring Boot `2.3.0` or later and define the other parameters for your project.
+Select Spring Boot `3.0.0` or later and define the other parameters for your project.
 Click "Add dependency" and select `Wavefront` from the dependency list.

-If you want to opt-in for tracing support, add the "[Spring Cloud Sleuth](https://spring.io/projects/spring-cloud-sleuth)" entry as well.
+To include tracing support, add the `Distributed Tracing` dependency as well.

+If you don't already have a Wavefront account and want a freemium one generated for you, follow the steps below under [**Maven**](#maven-install) or [**Gradle**](#gradle-install) to add the Wavefront Spring Boot BOM.

 If you already have a Spring Boot application, you can also use [start.spring.io](https://start.spring.io) to explore a new project from your browser.
 This allows you to see the setup for the Spring Boot generation your project is using.

 For completeness, here is what you should follow to configure your project.

 > **Note**: The Wavefront for Spring Boot dependency needs to be compatible with the Spring Boot release version.
-See [System Requirements](https://docs.wavefront.com/wavefront_springboot.html#versionCompatibility) to get the correct dependency version.
+See [System Requirements](https://docs.wavefront.com/wavefront_springboot3.html#versionCompatibility) to get the correct dependency version.

-Configure your project using Maven or Gradle.

-**Maven**
+### Maven <a name="maven-install"></a>

-- The core setup consists of importing the `wavefront-spring-boot-bom` Bill Of Materials (BOM).
+First, import the `wavefront-spring-boot-bom` Bill Of Materials (BOM).

 Example:
   ```
   <dependencyManagement>
     <dependencies>
       <dependency>
         <groupId>com.wavefront</groupId>
         <artifactId>wavefront-spring-boot-bom</artifactId>
-        <version>2.1.1</version>
+        <version>3.0.0</version>
         <type>pom</type>
         <scope>import</scope>
       </dependency>